Skip to main content

 Deep-Dive Questions

 A microbleed is a tiny area of old bleeding in the brain, visible only on specific MRI sequences.
 A few microbleeds in healthy older adults are common and usually benign.
-Many microbleeds, especially in specific patterns, can suggest hypertension or amyloid angiopathy, which raises stroke risk.
+Many microbleeds, particularly in specific patterns, can suggest hypertension or amyloid angiopathy, which raises stroke risk.

 We distinguish multiple sclerosis lesions on MRI by their location, shape, and behavior over time.
 MS lesions tend to be ovoid, located in white matter near the ventricles, and disseminated in space and time.
 Contrast enhancement suggests active inflammation.
 The MRI alone does not diagnose MS, but it is the most powerful supporting tool.